France keep Grand Slam dream alive

 Pivac threw on wing Louis Rees-Zammit to replace Jonathan Davies with Josh Adams moving into midfield, while Gareth Anscombe replaced full-back Williams.

-France took off captain Dupont with eight minutes remaining, but Les Bleu' breakdown dominance continued as Wales' pedestrian attacking game was picked off.
+France took off captain Dupont with eight minutes remaining, but Les Bleus' breakdown dominance continued as Wales' pedestrian attacking game was picked off.

-The victory left the French fans singing into the Cardiff night as their side held on for the triumph.
+French fans were left singing into the Cardiff night as their side held on for victory.

-Wales: L. Williams; Cuthbert, Watkin, J Davies, Adams; Biggar, T. Williams; G Thomas, Elias, Francis, Rowlands, Beard, S Davies, Navidi, Faletau.
+Wales: L Williams; Cuthbert, Watkin, J Davies, Adams; Biggar (capt), T Williams; G Thomas, Elias, Francis, Rowlands, Beard, S Davies, Navidi, Faletau.

 Replacements: Lake, W Jones, Lewis, Moriarty, J Morgan, Hardy, Anscombe, Rees-Zammit.